 Best coffee beans for cold brew

 Originally from New Orleans and its Café du Monde, this coffee is a blend of chicory root (which helps to reduce the bitterness in coffee) and ground coffee.
+It’s inexpensive and produces smooth results without any bitterness.

 The coffee is ground and great for those looking for something stronger.
 Speaking of flavor profile, it’s rich and full of woody aroma.
 It’s a good strong and dark coffee with a light body.